kenny7968/SearchKeywordsByCommands/readme.md

 ## Usage

 1. Open NVDA settings dialog (NVDA+N, then P for Preferences, then S for Settings)
-2. Go to the "Search Keywords by Hotkeys" category
+2. Go to the "Search Keywords by Commands" category
 3. Set up to 10 keywords in the text fields
 4. Click OK to save the settings